apache/systemds/docs/algorithms-knn.md

 * Hamerly G. and Speegle G. (2010) Efficient Model Selection for Large-Scale Nearest-Neighbor Data Mining.
 BNCOD, 6121 of Lecture Notes in Computer Science, 37-54.
 * Li Y. and Lu B.-L..
 (2009) Feature selection based on loss-margin of nearest neighbor classification.
 Pattern Recognition 42(9), 1914-1921.
 * Moore A. and Lee M. S. (1994) Efficient Algorithms for Minimizing Cross Validation Error.
 In International Conference on Machine Learning.
 190-198.
-* Navot A., Shpigelman L., Tishby N. and Vaadia E. (2005) Nearest Neighbor Based Feature Selection for Regression and its Application to Neural Activity.
-In NIPS.
-996-1002.